Quinidius

 Quinidius (Quenin; died 15 February c.
-579) was a French hermit, deacon, and bishop, who acquired the reputation of being a saint.
+579) was a French hermit, deacon, and bishop venerated as a saint.

 Life

 He was born at Vaison-la-Romaine to a noble Christian family.
 When his mother was pregnant with Quinidius, she made a pilgrimage to the tomb of Trophimus of Arles, where an angel reportedly appeared to her and prophesied that her son would lead many people to beatitude.
 As a young man, he became a hermit near Toulon and then at Lérins Abbey to devote himself to a life of prayer and asceticism.
 For a time, he lived as a hermit near Camps-la-Source.

 Esteemed for his piety, he was recalled to his natal town by Theodosius, Bishop of Vaison.
 He was made an archdeacon.
 As such, he signed the resolutions of the 5th Synod of Arles on behalf of his bishop in 552; shortly afterwards, with the approval of King Childebert I, he became coadjutor to the aged Theodosius with the right of succession.

 After the death of Theodosius in 556, Quinidius became Bishop of Vaison, and achieved a reputation for charity and fairness.
 The Avignon martyrology presents him as a charitable and zealous pastor.
 He spent a good deal of his time taking care of the sick, children, the elderly and prisoners.
 He had churches and hospices built, and participated in the Councils of Paris of 558 and 573.
 He resisted the claims of the patrician Mummolus, conqueror of the Lombards, who felt that the bishop had not shown him sufficient respect.